Fast Facts About George Mason School of Law

 - Number of student-edited professional journals and law reviews: 5

-- Opportunities for real world experiences in domestic relations, immigration, law and mental illness, patent law, regulatory law, and a variety of Virginia practice areas through our clinical programs
+- Opportunities for real world experiences in domestic relations, law and mental illness, patent law, regulatory law, and a variety of Virginia practice areas through our clinical programs

 - Number of student organizations: 48